-As well as funding the memorial, the money raised will also pay for a digital memorial that can be used around the world, as well as a Living Memorial Fund to support the family of officers who have been killed on duty.
+As well as funding the memorial, the money raised will also pay for a Living Memorial Fund to support the family of officers who have been killed on duty.

 LBC breakfast presenter Nick Ferrari says: "After the tragic events of last month which resulted in the death of a brave police officer, there can surely be no better time to remember the sacrifices that officers like he and others have given down the years.

 "This is our opportunity to thank the brave men and women who stand on the front line for our security twenty-four hours a day, every day of the week and every week of the year."

 Chair of the UK Police Memorial Trust, Sir Hugh Orde said: "The NMA is the place where the nation can go to remember our services and the men and women who have been killed in the course of their duty for their country.

 "We need to establish a fitting memorial that recognises the vital contribution that policing makes to our society and acknowledges the courage and sacrifice made by police officers and police staff who have paid the ultimate sacrifice.
 That tribute must become part of the fabric of our national life."

 The Memorial will consist of four distinct strands: